bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 server during any error scenario.

+* Token introspection endpoint currently doesn't work for proxy authorizations.

 * The proxy server currently supports only the standard OAuth2 authorization code and refresh token flows.
 Other authentication flows are not yet implemented.

-* OpenID Connect support is experimental but has been tested for common scenarios.
+* OpenID Connect support is experimental.
+ID tokens are generated by the proxy server including the claims received from the authorization server.
+Thus, OpenID is supported only if the associated authorization server returns an ID token during the initial login flow.
-Note that the **User Info** endpoint does not work as expected since the access token belongs to the target authorization server.
+  * Currently, **User Info** endpoint does not work for proxy authorizations since the access tokens are not stored by the proxy server.
 Applications must communicate directly with the target server to retrieve user information.
+While proxying such requests is possible with some customizations, we don't plan to support this feature.
+But we are considering an information endpoint that would return the OpenID configuration information of the authorization server so that client applications don't have to predefine them.

-RP-Initiated logout functionality is planned for the first stable release but is not currently supported.
+  * RP-Initiated logout functionality is planned for the first stable release but is not currently supported.

-* The proxy server is built on Spring Security Authorization Server and currently offers limited enterprise auditing capabilities.
-It emits three application events:
+* The proxy server currently offers some enterprise auditing capabilities through Spring application events emitting four application events:
   - **ProxyRequestResolvedEvent**: When a proxy request is detected and redirected to the target server
   - **ProxyAuthenticationSuccessEvent**: When authentication succeeds and redirects back to the application
   - **ProxyAuthenticationFailureEvent**: When the authorization server returns error details to the proxy server before forwarding to the client application